Cryostat Documentation

 certificateKey: ca.crt

-Multiple TLS secrets may be specified in the trustedCertSecrets array.
-The secretName property is mandatory, and must refer to the name of a Secret within the same namespace as the Cryostat object.
-The certificateKey must point to the X.509 certificate file to be trusted.
-If certificateKey is omitted, the default key name of tls.crt will be used.
+Multiple certificate entries may be specified in the trustedCertSecrets array.
+Each entry must specify exactly one of secretName or configMapName.
+The certificateKey must point to the X.509 certificate or CA bundle file to be trusted.
+If certificateKey is omitted, the default key name is tls.crt for Secrets and service-ca.crt for ConfigMaps.

 Storage Options